-Refunds of deposits and/or balance of fees will be made only in the event that a student is not accepted or if the course is cancelled by the University of South Carolina.
+Refunds of deposits and/or balance of fees will be made only in the event that a student is not accepted or if the course is canceled by the University of South Carolina.
 For additional information, you can review our policies.

-only if the course is not offered by the University of South Carolina or if the applicant
+Application, deposit, and course fees are nonrefundable.
+Course fees are refunded only if the course is not offered by the University of South Carolina or if the applicant is not accepted.

-If full course payment is not received by May 22, 2017, the student’s space in the class will be released, and any prior payments will be forfeited.
+If full course payment is not received by May 24, 2023, the student’s space in the class will be released, and any prior payments will be forfeited.

-The liability of University of South Carolina is limited to the registration fee, and the University will not be responsible for any losses incurred by registrants or their families, including but not limited to airline cancellation charges or hotel deposits.
+Balance of course fees are non-refundable, but payment may be transferred to an alternate CMS Adventures Series course.
+No transfers will be made less than 30 days prior to the start of each course.
+Please send such transfer requests in writing to: CMS Adventures Series, University of South Carolina Continuing Education and Conferences, 1705 College Street, Suite 591, Columbia, SC 29208.
+The liability of University of South Carolina is limited to the registration fee, and the university will not be responsible for any losses incurred by registrants or their families, including but not limited to airline cancellation charges or hotel deposits.
 The University of South Carolina reserves the right to cancel and refund all registration fees for any course due to circumstances beyond our control, including insufficient enrollment.

-All three meals breakfast, lunch and dinner) are provided for residential scholars.
+All three meals (breakfast, lunch and dinner) are provided for residential scholars.
 Lunch is provided for commuter scholars.
 Lunch and dinner is provided for commuter plus scholars.
 Most meals are served in a dining facility on campus but some may be served at off campus restaurants.